 In an effort to control health care costs, the State has established a Health Care Cost Containment Committee, and has implemented or is investigating various structural changes to the SERS health care benefits plans, including but not limited to value-based contracts with prescribers, e-prescribing tools, establishment of a regional network of surgical centers of excellence for certain complex medical procedures, agreement with the State's pharmacy benefit manager to reduce the State's pharmaceutical costs by approximately 10% through the elimination of "spread pricing" and other measures, and to provide prescription drug net price transparency to providers.
 Various additional programs are being pursued to reduce overall medical spend and to improve care that members are receiving.
 These initiatives include the episodes of care program, more effective utilization of primary care services, pursuing additional pharmacy reductions, and the introduction of a narrow network health plan option.
-The State has awarded a competitive procurement and will soon begin active contract negotiations for its Medicare Advantage Part -D insurance plan for calendar years 2023-2025.
-The new contract is anticipated to have a material impact on future State OPEB liability, resulting in a significant reduction in total fugure liability as a result of reduced medical and pharmacy premiums over the life of the contract.
+Through a competitive procurement process, the State has awarded and is in active contract negotiations for its Medicare Advantage Part -D insurance plan for calendar years 2023-2025.
+The 2022 SERS OPEB GASB 75 Report discussed below takes into account the savings anticipated from the contract.